Rethinking More Stuff

 The problem I perceived was that the air supply ductwork was rather convoluted and restricting; I felt that the system would be more efficient if I did away with the "kinks."
 So I fabricated a generous main trunk, off of which all of the individual vent ducts feed.
 Hopefully this will optimize performance, although there'd be no way to quantitatively compare "before and after"; I had to trust my instincts.
 The building inspector, for what it's worth, liked what he saw.

-The mandated addition of sheathing across the back of the house created a problem with the deck security lights, so I've removed them.
-I recycled these lights for the front of the house to illuminate the parking area.
+The mandated addition of sheathing across the back of the house created a problem with the deck security lights (above left), so I relocated them to the front of the house to illuminate the parking area (above right).

 I'd already redesigned the office ceiling as well as the bump-out on the wall.
 After adding insulation to the duct chase in the ceiling, I saw an opportunity to improve the bump-out shape: make it the same width as the duct chase.
 Below left is the original modification; below right is the modified modification.